AlexP0404/PongGame/README.md

 I hope to complete this before school starts next week, but with work, girlfriend, the gym, and online video games all serving as big time distractions.
 I do not know if I will be able to complete this goal.
 It is currently Tuesday 1/3/2023, and school begins on 1/9/2023, so we'll have to see.
 I also hope I learn a lot even though it is a simple project (right now I am learning how to properly use markdown :joy:).

+### Notes

+1/4/2023 - I added a few more example code folders that will be really helpful in putting it all together.
+One is rendering text on the screen that can be updated automatically.
+Next, there is one that represents motion of a ball (with a ball texture).
+Finally, there are two that talk about collision between multiple textures.
+All of these will need deep examination before attempting to implement myself.